ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Using a different notebook store
 --------------------------------

-By default the notebook server stores notebooks as files in the working directory of the notebook server, also known as the ``notebook_dir``.
+By default, the Notebook app stores the notebook documents that it saves as files in the working directory of the Notebook app, also known as the ``notebook_dir``.
 This  logic is implemented in the :class:`FileNotebookManager` class.
 However, the server can be configured to use a different notebook manager class, which can store the notebooks in a different format.

 Currently, we ship a :class:`AzureNotebookManager` class that stores notebooks in Azure blob storage.
-This can be used by adding the following lines to your ``ipython_notebook_config.py`` file::
+This can be used by adding the following lines to your
+``ipython_notebook_config.py`` file::

     c.NotebookApp.notebook_manager_class = 'IPython.html.services.notebooks.azurenbmanager.AzureNotebookManager'